-The St. James family splits the work of nurturing the Spirit through better understanding of God’s Word and living lives that share the love of Jesus Christ into three Ministries – Caretakers, Discipleship, and Growth.
+The St. James family splits the work of nurturing the Spirit through better understanding of God’s Word and living lives that share the love of Jesus Christ into three Ministries – Property and Finance, Outreach and Mission, and Spiritual Growth and Fellowship.
 This structure affords ample opportunity for members and helpers to grow in their faith journeys.

 The Caretakers Ministry is responsible for the ongoing maintenance of the church’s 10-acre property.
 It recruits four mowing teams to keep the grounds looking good for the benefit of the community in which we live.
 Caretakers also organize occasional work days for the maintenance of landscaping, playground, and the many trees and shrubs that give the grounds their beauty.